 The visitor's browser must also not block 3rd party cookies because our external tracking works via cookies.
 Some browsers have this option enabled by default.
 Chrome also has this option, in some cases, enabled by default.
 This is controlled only from the browser of the visitor. (you can find a reference screenshot from Chrome's settings here).

 2. The external conversion tracking works based on visits to the thank you page.
 It only counts unique visits, so the same person cannot cause a conversion twice.
+It is limited to convert once every 7 days (the cookie has an expiration time of 7 days).

 3. You can use external conversion scripts from multiple Instapage pages on a single Thank You page.
 This will not trigger a conversion in all of the pages.
 A conversion is tracked if a visit is registered from the same user on both the original page and the Thank You page in a certain timespan.
 Unless the visitor visited two of the pages that you added code from, the conversion will not be triggered on both.